Jeremy Smith (ice hockey)

-Jeremy Smith (born April 13, 1989), also known as Jieruimi Shimisi, is a Chinese-American professional ice hockey goaltender.
-Born in the United States, he is currently playing with Shanghai Dragons of the Kontinental Hockey League (KHL) and represented China at the 2022 Winter Olympics.
-Smith was selected in the second round, 54th overall, by the Nashville Predators in the 2007 NHL Entry Draft.
+Jeremy Smith (born April 13, 1989), also known as Jieruimi Shimisi, is a Chinese-American professional ice hockey goaltender who is currently an unrestricted free agent.
+He most recently played for the Bridgeport Islanders in the American Hockey League (AHL).
+Born in the United States, Smith represented China at the 2022 Winter Olympics while playing hockey with Kunlun Red Star of the Kontinental Hockey League.
+Smith was selected in the second round, 54th overall, by the Nashville Predators in the 2007 NHL entry draft.

 Playing career

-Since turning professional in the 2009–10 season, Smith, while within the Predators organization, was shuffled between the Milwaukee Admirals of the AHL and the Cincinnati Cyclones of the ECHL.
+After turning professional with the Predators organization in the 2009–10 season, Smith was shuffled between the Milwaukee Admirals of the American Hockey League (AHL) and the Cincinnati Cyclones of the ECHL.

 On July 5, 2013, Smith signed a one-year contract as a free agent with the Columbus Blue Jackets.
-After attending the Blue Jackets training camp he was assigned to AHL affiliate, the Springfield Falcons.
+After attending the Blue Jackets training camp, he was assigned to AHL affiliate, the Springfield Falcons.

 Smith during the 2015 pre-season with the Boston Bruins.

 On July 2, 2014, Smith signed a one-year, two-way contract with the Boston Bruins.
 Smith was sent down to Providence Bruins to be a call-up along with Malcolm Subban for the majority of the season.

 On July 1, 2015, the Boston Bruins re-signed Smith to a one-year, two-way contract.
 With Smith unable to earn the backup role and with the Bruins suffering a surplus of goaltenders in their system, he was assigned on loan to AHL affiliate club of the Minnesota Wild, the Iowa Wild, for the duration of the 2015–16 season on October 6, 2015.
 On February 6, 2016, Providence's Malcolm Subban was hospitalized after taking a puck to the throat.
 With Subban ruled out for eight weeks due to this injury, Smith was recalled from his loan with the Iowa Wild to provide Providence with cover.
 In Subban's absence, Smith was a standout for Providence, posting 13 wins in 20 games and earning his first recall to the NHL, on an emergency basis, on April 9, 2016.
 He was returned to the AHL for the post-season without featuring for the Bruins.